Learning & Event Calendar

 You’re on social media.
 Now what?

 Don’t just be on social media.
 Be successful on social media.
-Join Idealware for The Nonprofit Social Media Toolkit webinar and, over five weeks, learn how to get real value from your efforts and convert “likes” into engagement, information sharing, activism, and donations.
+Join Idealware for The Nonprofit Social Media Toolkit webinar and, over six weeks, learn how to get real value from your efforts and convert “likes” into engagement, information sharing, activism, and donations.

 They’ll explore using social media for branding, deep engagement, and fundraising.
 They’ll also outline how you can integrate and manage social media within a campaign, and then discuss how to measure your social media impact.
 Sound policies will also be important to your social media strategy—they’ll show you how to clearly articulate what content is acceptable and how you should communicate with constituents through social platforms.